RafaelBahiense/API-Pokedex/README.md

 1. Clone this repository
 2. Clone the [Frontend repository]
-3. Follow instructions [to run Backend]
+3. Follow instructions [to run the Frontend]
 4. Install dependencies
 ```bash
 npm i